Awareness of biodiversity

 Click on the charts below in order to see the full resolution versions.

-Introduced in 2000, the EU Water Framework Directive aims to protect all water resources, prevent further deterioration of all waters and to restore degraded surface and ground waters to good status by 2015.
-The Department of the Environment, Community and Local Government has delegated the task of coordination and oversight of the WFD implementation in Ireland to the Environmental Protection Agency.
+Introduced in 2000, the EU Water Framework Directive (WFD) aims to protect all water resources, prevent further deterioration of all waters and to restore degraded surface and ground waters to good status by 2015 (or at the latest 2027).
+It was given legal effect in Ireland by the European Communities (Water Policy) Regulations 2003 (S.I.
+No. 722 of 2003).
+The Department of Housing, Local Government and Heritage has delegated the task of coordination and oversight of the WFD implementation in Ireland to the Environmental Protection Agency.

 More information on water quality in Ireland’s lakes and rivers can be found here: